 Mills’ religious beliefs are the backbone of his theocratic strategy, which began a decade before Jindal took office and continues even now that Jindal’s administration is (fortunately) history.
 Using the mechanisms of democratic government, Mills has made our state an incubator for political strategies designed ultimately to transform the United States into a dominionist theocracy, making Louisiana a cautionary tale not only for its own citizens but for the rest of the country.
 His targets have been varied, including public school science education and science itself, which are the central examples of the strategy explained here.
 First, however, readers must understand what dominionism is.

 Dominionism is the most extreme form of Christian nationalism.
 Journalist Frederick Clarkson, Senior Research Analyst for Political Research Associates (PRA) who has covered the Christian Right for decades, defines dominionism as “the theocratic idea that regardless of theological camp, means, or timetable, God has called conservative Christians to exercise dominion over society by taking control of political and cultural institutions.”
 More specifically, “Dominionists believe that the United States once was, and should once again be, a Christian nation.
 They believe that the U.S. Constitution should be seen as a vehicle for implementing Biblical principles.”
-According to Rob Boston, Communications Director at Americans United for Separation of Church and State, “Dominionists are the most extreme faction of the Religious Right — they’re people who literally embrace the concept of theocratic government.”
+According to Rob Boston, Senior Adviser at Americans United for Separation of Church and State and Editor of Church & State magazine, “Dominionists are the most extreme faction of the Religious Right — they’re people who literally embrace the concept of theocratic government.”
 Consequently, dominionists are using the mechanisms of democracy to undermine democracy itself.

 Mills is a “Seven Mountains Dominionist” (7-M), working to advance the goals of this right-wing evangelical Christian movement, i.e., to secure control over the seven major cultural and political institutions in the United States: religion, family, education, media, entertainment, business, and, most significantly, government.
 Seven Mountains (7-M) dominionism is advocated by Pentecostals of the New Apostolic Reformation (NAR).
 Rachel Tabachnick, an independent researcher writing for PRA, writes that the NAR is a “religious and political movement” that is “rooted in Charismatic Christianity, a cross-denominational belief in modern day miracles and the supernatural.”
 It grew out of “the U.S. neo-Pentecostal movement that gained particular force in the 1980s.”
 Mills is, as noted earlier, ordained within a Pentecostal denomination.